SheikhSaadHamid1/CSharpAutomationFramework/README.md

 # CSharpAutomationFramework

-Framework to Automate Web UI using C#, NUINIT, Selenium.
-(WinAPP and RestSharp utilities are yet to be added)
+Self Learning project to build an Automation Framework using C#, NUnit, Extent Reports, Apache NPOI to automate a Web Application.